GemHQ/round-py/README.md

-# bitvault-py: A Python client for the BitVault API
+# round-py: A Python client for the Gem API

-`bitvault-py` is still alpha code but is in active development.
+`round-py` is still alpha code but is in active development.
 Bug reports and patches welcome.

-## Installing bitvault-py:
+## Installing round-py:

 ### Ubuntu: